Semester Tuition and Fee Schedule

 - Registration for subsequent semesters is blocked for students with unpaid balances.

-- Non-payment of tuition and fees may result in turning the account over for collections to the Montana Department of Revenue.
+- Non-payment of tuition and fees will result in turning the account over for collections to the Montana Department of Revenue.
 Collection costs will be added to the balance.
+Payment must be arranged with Montana Department of Revenue.

 Release of Information